 Hyperice has stuck to its mission statement set in 2011 to help everyone move, live, and be the best version of themselves.
 To find out more about their operations, you can visit their Contact Us page to chat with someone on their customer support team, or fill out a support request, and they will email you.

-Regardless of if you work out or not, our bodies tend to get stiff, and sometimes we need a way to relieve that soreness.
-Massage therapy is a great way to increase your blood flow to a specific area and start feeling better, but that can be pretty expensive over time.
-With a percussive massage gun, you are going to be saving money in the grand scheme of things, and can still experience the same recovery benefits.
+Whether or not we work out, our bodies tend to get stiff, and sometimes we need a way to relieve that soreness.
+Massage therapy is a great way to increase your blood flow to a specific area and start feeling better, but that can grow to be pretty expensive over time.
+With a percussive massage gun, you will save money in the long run, and will still experience similar recovery benefits.

 What exactly are percussion massage guns like the Hyperice Hypervolt 2?